rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/device-manager-architecture.md

   to secure each device together with a unique token.

 {{% notice note %}}
-Application communication is handled in diffrent channels.
+Application communication is handled in different channels.
 [Learn more](/5_deep-dives/53_networking-and-communication/) with a dedicated set of [features for ROS users](/5_deep-dives/53_networking-and-communication/534_ros-communication/)
 {{% /notice %}}